Russian accounts admit Ukrainian forces are making some gains in heavy fighting - KTVZ

 (CNN) — Russian and Ukrainian forces are reporting intense fighting along the border of Ukraine’s eastern Donetsk and southern Zaporizhzhia regions as Kyiv’s military attempts to break through the front lines and recapture territory in an ongoing counteroffensive.

-The new reports came as Russian missiles attacked the central Ukrainian city of Kryvyi Rih early Tuesday, killing at least three people and injuring 25, according to Serhii Lysak, head of the Dnipropetrovsk region military administration.
+The new reports came as Russian missiles attacked the central Ukrainian city of Kryvyi Rih early Tuesday, killing at least six people and injuring 25, according to Oleksandr Vilkul, head of the Kryvyi Rih city military administration.

-Air defenses shot down three cruise missiles over the city but there were also “incomings,” he said that hit civilian infrastructure, adding that a five-story apartment building was on fire.
+Air defenses shot down three cruise missiles over the city but there were also “incomings” that hit civilian infrastructure, authorities said, adding that a five-story apartment building was on fire.

 The latest battle reports came from Moscow-backed officials and military bloggers who detailed clashes south of the town of Velyka Novosilka along both sides of the Mokri Yaly River, where Ukrainian forces have made gains in recent days.